syl20bnr/spacemacs/README.md

 Some packages require external tools to work, a list of all dependencies will be provided in this read me. _Stay tuned._

+Note for Emacs 24.4: There are a lot of glitches to be corrected like:
+- minibuffer takes more place
+- subword displays a crappy lighter `,`
+- mode-line colors from 'solarized' are not accurate in the inactive buffers
+- etc...

 ## Install

 1) Backup your current `.emacs.d` and clone the repo _with the submodules_: